OpenTranslationBible/open-bible/en-GB/20.Proverbs/md/proverbs-05.md

 ## Proverbs 5:18

-Let your fountain be blessed, and rejoice in the wife of your youth.
+May your source of joy be blessed, and find delight in the wife of your youth.

 ## Proverbs 5:19